waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Verified Warps:**
   - **Standard:** DOOR, CAVE
   - **Movement-Based:** LADDER (Move onto tile).
   - **Directional:** WARP_CARPET_RIGHT/LEFT/DOWN (Move onto tile in specified direction).
 Exception: Ilex Forest Azalea Gate and other similar gatehouse warps are triggered by walking into the correct side of the building, not by directional presses on the carpet.
-Exception: Ilex Forest Azalea Gate and other similar gatehouse warps are triggered by walking into the correct side of the building, not by directional presses on the carpet.
 - **Verified One-Way Ledges:** LEDGE_HOP_DOWN/LEFT/RIGHT.
 - **Verified Complex Tiles:** FLOOR_UP_WALL (Enter by moving UP; Exit by moving LEFT/RIGHT).
 - **Untested Tiles:** LEDGE, FLOOR_ALLOW_HOP_DOWN.

-*

 ## II.
 Quests & Puzzles

+### Ilex Forest Puzzle
+- **Objective:** Rescue the Farfetch'd to get HM01 (CUT).
 - **Verified Mechanics:**
     1. **Proximity (Turning):** Approaching the Farfetch'd from a specific side causes it to turn and face you.
     2. **Teleportation (Twigs):** Stepping on a twig causes the Farfetch'd to teleport.
+The destination is based on its facing direction and which twig is stepped on.
     3. **Reset Conditions:** The puzzle resets if the player enters a wild battle, leaves the area, or interacts directly with the Farfetch'd.
+- **Current Status:** The puzzle is in a failed state; the Farfetch'd has disappeared.
+The apprentice is also missing.

 ### Ruins of Alph Puzzle
 - **Objective:** Solve the sliding stone panel puzzle.